-Working once again in partnership with WEDF, the application form is up on the website and will be there until the end of April.
+Working once again in partnership with WEDF, the application form is up on the website and applications close Sunday 5 May.
 The workshop is on the weekend of 15 – 16 June and this year is open to 2nd and 3rd year university students, young graduates, and we’re also encouraging applications from young people who aren’t taking the usual university route into the creative industries – maybe because university didn’t work out, wasn’t for them, or maybe because they dived straight into some work projects.

 Apply at werkhouse.co.uk (places are free, but limited).

 At university we work quite individually, but this weekend showed how in industry you cannot hide away your opinion.
 Werkhouse taught me to have a voice.
 Your voice matters.